An Introduction to the Action Chunking Transformer

 At the end, we look at the generated steps and compare them against the recorded actions and backpropagate the loss (which is simply the l1 distance calculated between actual and predicted coordinates).

-So how can we penalize the neural network for any trajectory choice that it makes?
+So how can we penalize the neural network for any particular trajectory that it chooses?

 This is where the style variable z comes into play.